-My husband and I relocated thirty-three years ago to the Eastern Townships area of southern Quebec, a few
+My husband and I relocated thirty-six years ago to the Eastern Townships area of southern Quebec, a few

 My garden presently has approximately 275 different daylily cultivars, and that's a manageable limit.
 I do not want to increase that number as it would result in enlarging flowerbeds.
 To accomplish that end, I part with a number of daylilies each Fall to make room for newcomers the following Spring.
 Seeing new plants bloom for the first time is such a joy, as I walk about with morning coffee to check them all out.
 Peak bloom is a kaliedescope of color and a sight that's food for the soul.
 Over the past decades I have lost very few plants and have never seen a significant pest problem on my daylilies.
 Japanese beetles, rose chafters and red lily beetles are not attracted to them, unlike some of my other perennials.
 My daylilies celebrate hardiness, versatility and easy handling.